-- 116. Under the Environmental Impact Assessment (Scotland) Regulations 1999, the council as the planning authority can request an Environmental Statement for certain developments where the authority considers that such developments would create "significant" environmental effects.
-Where a formal Environmental Statement is not warranted, the council will use its powers under Article 13 of the Town and Country Planning (General Development Procedure) (Scotland) Order 1992, if necessary, to request environmental information. - 117.
+- 117. Under the Environmental Impact Assessment (Scotland) Regulations 2017, the council as the planning authority can request an Environmental Statement for certain developments where the authority considers that such developments would create "significant" environmental effects.
+Where a formal Environmental Statement is not warranted, the council will use its powers under Article 13 of the Town and Country Planning (General Development Procedure) (Scotland) Order 1992, if necessary, to request environmental information.
+It should also be noted that in certain circumstances Scottish Ministers can use their powers under Regulation 7(5) of the Town and Country Planning (Environmental Impact Assessment) (Scotland) Regulations 2017 to direct that an EIA is required. - 118.
 Where necessary, the council will require an Environmental Statement to be submitted by the applicant/operator.
-Certain projects not requiring statutory Environmental Impact Assessment may still require adequate assessment to inform options, design and mitigation as necessary.
-This non statutory Environmental Assessment of the effects of the proposed workings will require to be submitted addressing the risks to the water environment; site waste management; and also covering landscape; visual impact; biodiversity; soil, air water and climate; human beings; cultural heritage; public footpaths, bridle ways and Rights of Way; agricultural interests; and restoration details. - 118.
+Certain projects not requiring statutory Environmental Impact Assessment may still require adequate assessment to inform options, design and mitigation as necessary. in such circumstances the council will require information addressing the risks to the water environment; site waste management; and also covering landscape; visual impact; biodiversity; soil, air water and climate; human beings; cultural heritage; public footpaths, bridle ways and Rights of Way; agricultural interests; and restoration details. - 119.
 For either the Statement or Assessment, the scoping should be agreed with the council at the outset, and final documents submitted with the planning application to avoid unnecessary delay.